Obituary: THOMAS DEWEY BASHOR

 July 16, 1944 – May 29, 2023

 Thomas Dewey Bashor of Loveland, passed away on May 29, 2023 in Loveland, Colorado.
-He was born to Dewey and Helen (Ruffner) Bashor on July 16, 1944 in Johnstown, Colorado.
+He was born to Dewey and Helen (Ruffner) Bashor on July 16, 1944 in Longmont, Colorado.

-He enjoyed driving around town and going to auctions, whether the auction was for livestock or consignments, he was never to hard to find.
-Above all, he loved spending time with his family, especially his grandkids.
-He will be deeply missed by all that knew him and loved him.
+He enjoyed driving around town and going to auctions.
+Whether the auction was for livestock or consignments, he was never too hard to find, especially with his sidekick Shivers in his overalls.
+Above all, he loved spending time with his family, especially his kids.
+He will be deeply missed by all who knew him and loved him.

-He is survived by his children, Nicole (Brandon) Bauer, Nathan Bashor, Anthony Bashor, Tammy Martin, and Barb (Al) Finch; nine grandchildren and many extended family, church family and friends.
+He is survived by his children, Nicole (Brandon) Bauer, Nathan Bashor, Anthony Bashor, Tammie Martin, and Barbara (Al) Finch; nine grandchildren, seven great grandchildren and many extended family, church family and friends.

-Memorial contribution in Thomas Bashor’s name can be made out to Lighthouse Family mortuary, 2525 W 16th Street #C, Greeley, Colorado 80634 to assist with funeral expenses.
-To leave condolences for Thomas’ family, http://www.lighthousefamilylfm.com
+Memorial contributions in Thomas Bashor’s name can be made out to Lighthouse Family Mortuary, 2525 W 16th Street #C, Greeley, Colorado 80634, to assist with funeral expenses.
+To leave condolences for Thomas’s family, http://www.lighthousefamilylfm.com

-Memorial service will be held on Saturday, June 17, 2023 at 11 am at The Church of Jesus of Latter Day Saints, 3435 Brunner Blvd in Johnstown, Colorado.
+Memorial service was held on Saturday, June 17, 2023, at 11 am. at The Church of Jesus Christ of Latter-Day Saints, 3435 Brunner Blvd in Johnstown, Colorado.